samplecount/methcla/README.md

 Display the list of commandline options:

-    ./shake -h
+    ./stir -h

 ## Examples

-`examples/thADDeus/Methcla/Methcla.xcodeproj` is an example XCode project that builds the engine for iOS devices and provides a simple multitouch sine synthesizer.
+[thADDeus](https://github.com/samplecount/methcla/tree/develop/engine/examples/thADDeus) is an example project that builds the engine for iOS and Android devices and provides a simple multitouch sine synthesizer.

+The [methcla-examples](https://github.com/samplecount/methcla-examples) repository currently contains a simple multitouch sampler application (it uses a streaming disk sampler for the Pro version of Methcla).